publicdomain/weather-to-text/README.md

 ==========

-Enjoy more releases @ our website: [https://publicdomaingift.com](https://publicdomaingift.com)
+New weekly releases on the 1st, 7th, 14th and 21st @ https://publicdomainweekly.com